ros-infrastructure/ros_buildfarm/doc/jobs/prerelease_jobs.rst

 * **generate_prerelease_script.py** generates a *shell* script which will run the *prerelease* task on a local machine.

+  You need to install the Python package ``ros_buildfarm`` before being able to invoke the script.

-  This is the only script interpreted with Python 2 to make it easier for users to install ``python-ros-buildfarm`` side-by-side with other ROS Python 2 packages.
+  This is the only script interpreted with Python 2 to make it easier for users to install the Debian package ``python-ros-buildfarm`` side-by-side with other ROS Python 2 packages.

 The build process in detail